Halochkin/CustomWebComponents/EventComposition/formEvent/doc/0_WhatIs_Form_Validation.md

 It is possible to implemented form validation on:

 1. **Server side** - is performed by the web server _after_ receiving the entered data.

+     When a user enters data in a form, the input data is sent to the server for verification.
+If the validation script on the server side detects any errors, the error status is sent to the client.
+The input data is sent to the next process if no error is detected.

 2. **Client side**  - is performed by the browser _before_ sending the entered data to the server.

+    When the user enters data in a form, the date of entry is confirmed by a script which is sent to the client along with the web page.
+If the script detects any error, the error status is displayed to the client.
+If no error is detected, the input data is sent to the server.

 Here we describe client validation that is performed using a built-in HTML verification concept called _constraint validation_.